 Here is the fast, easy solution to your terrible and growing itch.
 [Spoiler: Sales pitch follows.]
 Talk to an executive business coach with a long successful track record.
 If the coaches you interview have canned presentations and formulaic methods of following a script they bought from some coaching organization, thank them for their time and find a better one.

 Keep in mind; the coach is not there to make your decisions.
-Their job is to help you make the decisions that are right for you at this point in your career.
-Use their skills, talents, and abilities to ferret out your best choices based on who you are, what you offer and what you want in life.
+Their job is to help you make the right decisions at this point in your career.
+Use their skills, talents, and abilities to ferret out your best choices based on who you are, what you offer, and what you want in life.

-For the quickest, easiest and least expensive next step, call me 804-464-3532.
+For the quickest, easiest, and least expensive next step, call me 804-467-1536.
 Our initial conversation is free.
 Your first session is my gift to you, and I promise not to try selling you anything.
-The coaching, the outcome, and the interaction must be something you want and hiring me is your decision.
+The coaching, the outcome, and the interaction must be something you want; hiring me is your decision.
 Coaching is something you buy, not something you are sold.

 For more suggestions about hiring and training women for leadership positions or coaching insights, contact me, Colle Davis, email@example.com or 804-467-1536 (EST).